Everything You Need to Know About a Discount Agent

 As odd as it may sound, marketing is the first service discount brokerages and agents cut.
 Why?
 Because it is the most time-consuming and most expensive part of the job.
 You may be left to do a lot of the legwork when it comes to finding a buyer for your home.

-So while you may save money on commission fees, you could end up paying more in other ways, such as having to do your own marketing or bringing in your own buyers.
+While you may save money on commission fees, you could end up paying more in other ways, such as having to do your own marketing or bringing in your own buyers.
+Some discount agents may charge hidden fees for essential marketing tools like digital media or even a yard sign, which are often included as standard with full-service agents.
+Be sure to ask if these services are included or if they will incur extra charges.

 Con: Discount Agents Won’t Help Every Step of the Way

 There’s a lot that needs to be done to sell your home.
 Yard signs, photography sessions, open houses, and negotiating with buyers are just a few of the things that need to be done.
-A traditional agent will typically help with all of these things.
+A traditional agent will typically help with all of these things and often provides more comprehensive professional services, such as legal guidance, marketing, listing management, and closing coordination.
+This can result in better service overall.
 However, a discount agent may not.

 Just because you’re using a discount agent doesn’t mean you won’t get professional service.
 Discount agents are still real estate professionals, and they’ll be able to help you with all aspects of selling your home, from pricing it correctly to negotiating with buyers.